Csetneki family: Marriage policy

 John's daughters married into influential families.
 Elizabeth was the wife of Daniel Kátai, a scion of a family which held large estates in Pest County in Central Hungary.
 Their descendants claimed for Csetneki estates even in 1548.
 John's another daughter, Helena married John Debrői from the powerful gens Aba.
 He was the son of royal treasurer Stephen Debrői.
 Their marriage remained childless, and the Debrői family became extinct by the second half of the 15th century.
 Helena was widowed by 1439.
 Then she tried to keep her own share of the property against the Csetneki and Szalonnai lords, since the Debrői possessions escheated to the crown.
 The wife of Andrew (I) was the aforementioned Helena Keresztúri from a relatively unknown family.
-Her first wife Ladislaus Nagymihályi died without descendants in 1449, which resulted in the extinction of his family.
+Her first husband Ladislaus Nagymihályi died without descendants in 1449, which resulted in the extinction of his family.
 She remarried castellan Andrew in the early 1450s.
 Helena inherited the pledged estates of her first wife.
 Some neighboring lords seized those in Csanád and Temes counties (portions in altogether 45 settlements), thus Helena filed a complaint to the cathedral chapter of Eger against them in 1462, without the participation of her second husband Andrew, who resided in Eger.
 In his absence, Helena managed the Csetneki estates for years.
 After the death of Andrew in 1465, Helena resolutely defended the Csetneki estates against the claims of Bebeks, while their children were still minors.
 She strongly opposed the agreement between the Bebeks and Zápolyas, according to which the latter inherit the estate of any Bebek family member who dies without a male heir.

 Regarding the next generation, only the full names of two wives of Ladislaus (VI) are known; Catherine Bánfi de Losonc (from the gens Tomaj) and Anne Cudar de Ónod.
 Catherine had to fight for her own heritage against her brothers, who sold her portion causing to Catherine a damage of 3,000 golden florins.
 Francis (I), the son of Ladislaus (VI) and Catherine tried to acquire property from the lordship of Sólyomkő in Bihar County (today ruins near Aleșd, Romania) in 1479, which was a part of the heritage of his mother and maternal grandmother.
 The widow of Francis (I) – Catherine from an unidentified family – wanted to obtain her deceased husband's maternal inheritance in Kraszna County in 1523.
 The second spouse of Ladislaus (VI), Anne Cudar also came from an important family.
 Her father was James Cudar, who served as Master of the cupbearers from 1453 to 1454.
 Anne was the last living member of the Cudar family after 1470, and the family estates escheated to the crown.
 She desperately demanded her heritage from possessions in Abaúj and Szabolcs counties against the new landowners even in 1492 and 1501, in the name of her children, Bernard, John (V) and Susanna.
 Both Ladislaus (VI) and Bernard unsuccessfully claimed the castle of Ónod in 1503 and 1511, respectively.